cazzer/gulp-selectors/README.md

 > Minify those pesky selector names down to nothing with this fancy gulp plugin.
 Minified selectors will be applied consistently across all style, html, and js files piped into it.

+*Currently this plugin requires JavaScript files to be loaded last.*

 [travis-url]: https://travis-ci.org/calebthebrewer/gulp-mini-selectors
 [travis-image]: https://travis-ci.org/calebthebrewer/gulp-mini-selectors.svg?branch=master